-In order to address the needs of students, subject-related materials and supplies will be purchased for students to use to give them the hands-on experiences to learn math, present their thinking, and collaborate with classmates.
-Markers and colored pencils help to color code parts of the math problems that are especially helpful to English Learners and Special Education students to reinforce and differentiate the parts of math problems.
-The markers also are used for students to make poster presentations to the class where EL students practice using academic math vocabulary.
+In order to address the needs of students, subject-related materials and supplies are provided for students to give them the hands-on experiences to learn math, present their thinking, and collaborate with classmates.
+Markers and colored pencils help to color code parts of the math problems that are especially helpful to English Learners and students with disabilities to reinforce and differentiate the parts of math problems.
+Students also make poster presentations to the class where EL students practice using academic math vocabulary.
 Posters are also visuals that are left on the walls of the classroom where students can refer to help them recall vocabulary and key concepts.
 The blue and red pens are used as part of the corrections of homework where students used these different colors to note where certain types of errors were made.
-The thin Expo markers are used for our smaller individual student whiteboards, the regular Expo markers are used by the teacher and students to make presentations at the front of the class and individually by students on small whiteboards during checking for understanding, and are also used by the math tutors and students to help students one on one during class and at lunchtime tutoring.
-The construction paper is used for various activities in Geometry where students build models of concepts they are learning and it is also used to present their portfolio projects in Algebra 1, Geometry, and Algebra 2.
-The card stock is used for students to write their notes on for reference throughout the year.
+Thin Expo markers are used for our smaller individual student whiteboards, the regular Expo markers are used by the teacher and students to make presentations at the front of the class and individually by students on small whiteboards during checking for understanding, and are also used by the math tutors and students to help students one on one during class.
+Construction paper is used for various activities in Geometry where students build models of concepts they are learning and it is also used to present their portfolio projects in Algebra 1, Geometry, and Algebra 2.
+Card stock is used for students to write their notes on for reference throughout the year.
 It is the place student write key formulas and examples and is used as the study guide for each chapter test.
-Our CPM courses use this paper, a different color for the eleven chapters students cover throughout the year.
-These are especially critical for our English Learners and Special Education students as they are used as references for formulas and examples that help them during homework and are allowed on certain tests.
-Students use these during guided practice.
-In geometry, students use the compass to explore many of the proofs in the course.
-Students use this hands-on tool to discover key theorems as well.
-Every year, replacement compasses are purchased because the tension loosens up with use.
-Thin paper is used in geometry classes as tracing paper for students to explore and develop important geometric concepts.
+CPM courses use color-coded paper for the eleven chapters students cover throughout the year.
+Color-coded paper is especially critical for our English Learners and students with disabilities as they are used as references for formulas and examples that help them during guided practice, tests, and homework.
+In geometry, students use the compass to explore many of the proofs and discover key theorems.
+Special paper is used in geometry classes as tracing paper for students to explore and develop important geometric concepts.
 It is a critical part of the course and provides students with concrete visuals, which they then formalize into geometric proofs.

-Technology will be utilized to assess student progress, monitor (growth) assessments for all academic programs, and actively engage students in the learning process.
+Technology is utilized to assess student progress, monitor (growth) assessments for all academic programs, and actively engage students in the learning process.
 Teachers' use of technology for instruction assists with increasing teacher/student interactions.
+Supplemental materials such as Delta Math and Kuta Software allow students additional practice opportunities, instant feedback, and the ability for teachers to monitor student progress.

-These strategies will be monitored through admin walkthroughs and reinforced at staff meetings to ensure schoolwide practices support engagement.
+These strategies will be monitored through admin learning walks and reinforced at staff meetings to ensure schoolwide practices support engagement.

-Strategy/Activity 2 Tier 2 - Math
+Tier 2 - Math

-Students that are at risk of failing Math are supported through our counseling department and appropriate interventions will be recommended.
-Tutoring is available for students in Algebra I and Geometry, assisting students one-on-one by reviewing and reteaching concepts students' have not mastered.
-Tutoring before and after school is offered by math teachers as well.
-Additionally, our Local Scholars Program offers math assistance, in the library, after school from 3:00-6 pm Monday-Friday.
+Students that are at risk of failing Math are supported through our counseling department and appropriate interventions are recommended.
+Core Tutors assist students who are struggling in Algebra 1 and Geometry.
+Core tutors are also instrumental in student achievement for both ELs and SPED students.
+Before and after-school tutoring is available for students in their math classes assisting students one-on-one by reviewing and reteaching concepts students have not mastered.
+Additionally, our Local Scholars Program offers math tutoring assistance, in the library, before and after school Monday-Friday.
+Furthermore, our Project Kinship Specialist conducts mediations, check-ins, and restorative circles as needed to support our Tier 2 math students and provide additional resources both on and off-campus.